 For anyone who owns a residential property or commercial building, they know the time will eventually come when they will have a need to hire a roofing contractor for roof maintenance, repairs or full replacement.
-But choosing a roofing contractor in Richardson, TX is no easy task.
+But choosing a roofing contractor in Plano, TX is no easy task.
 It is no longer prudent to open the Yellow Pages, or close their eyes and just pick one.

 The current state of the roofing industry is highly competitive and anyone who is in the process of selecting a roofing contractor must know what to look for in terms of state compliance, experience and affiliations.
-Following is a checklist of 7 specific items for selecting a qualified roofing contractor in Richardson, TX.
+Following is a checklist of 7 specific items for selecting a qualified roofing contractor in Plano, TX.

 - Does the roofing contractor have liability insurance?